-The Bachelor of Science in Business Administration program provides students with a 39-credit-hour core curriculum that offers a broad knowledge of business functions while emphasizing their application in a global business environment.
+The Bachelor of Science in Business Administration degree program provides students with a 39-credit core curriculum that offers a broad knowledge of business functions while emphasizing their application in a global business environment.
 Imbedded in this core curriculum is a 12-week business internship requirement that provides students with the opportunity to experience the corporate world for the first time, apply the knowledge gained throughout their business program, and to plot a possible career path.

 In addition to the business core, the student must complete a minimum of 24 credits in a professional area constituting a major.
 The major allows each student to obtain in-depth knowledge in accounting, economics, finance, management, management information systems or marketing.

 Students must also meet the minimum university requirements in general education courses, as well as complete a minimum of 15 credits in free electives.
 With an appropriate choice of courses, students can benefit from their free electives to complete a minor.

-Students in the BSBA program complete a common two-year program in which they fulfill most of the general education and essential core courses requirements.
-To qualify for matriculation into their major of choice, students must satisfy a set of matriculation requirements, as detailed in Choice of Major later in this section of the catalog.
+Students in the BSBA degree program complete a common two-year program in which they are introduced to the foundation courses of each of the six subject areas constituting the major offerings of the degree program, allowing students a more informed decision as they work towards meeting the matriculation requirements of their major of choice (detailed in Choice of Major later in this section of the catalog).

-Program Objectives and Outcomes
+Program Objectives

 SBA prepares undergraduate students for careers in business and for further education by providing an Americanstyle curriculum that applies global business perspectives to the historical and cultural context of the Gulf Region.
+The BSBA degree program seeks to:

+- provide students the theoretical foundations across business functions - develop students' understanding of ethical and social responsibility - foster teamwork, interpersonal communication and leadership skills - advance students' critical thinking, analytical and problem-solving skills - ensure proficiency in a chosen business discipline

-Graduates from the BSBA program are expected to accomplish the following objectives:
+Graduates from the BSBA degree program are expected to be able to:

-• Breadth of knowledge across business functions

-Students will be able to apply the basic principles of economics, accounting and finance, management, information systems, marketing and operations in the context of a global economy.

-• Understanding of ethical and social responsibility

-Students will apply concepts and theories of ethics and social responsibility to practical business dilemmas, recognizing the implications of management decisions for the interests of key internal and external stakeholders.

-• Teamwork, interpersonal communication and leadership skills

-Students will demonstrate competency in teamwork, presentation, writing and leadership skills through participation in group projects requiring industry analysis and using the latest business communication tools.
+- integrate the basic principles of economics, accounting, finance, management, information systems, marketing and operations in the context of a global economy - apply concepts and theories of ethics and social responsibility to practical business dilemmas, recognizing the implications of management decisions for the interests of key internal and external stakeholders - demonstrate competency in teamwork, presentation, writing and leadership skills through participation in group projects requiring industry analysis and using the latest business communication tools - evaluate business situations and critique managerial decisions using financial statements, statistical tools, and other appropriate methods to organize, analyze and present data - examine common business scenarios using broad knowledge of a specific business discipline, applying concepts, theories and models appropriate to their fields of study

-• Critical thinking, analytical and problem-solving skills

-Students will evaluate business situations and critique managerial decisions, using financial statements, statistical tools, and other appropriate methods to organize, analyze and present data.

-• Proficiency in a chosen business discipline

-Students will use broad knowledge of a specific business discipline, applying concepts, theories and models appropriate to their fields of study.

-Admission to the BSBA program follows the university's undergraduate admission requirements.
+Admission to the BSBA degree program follows the university's undergraduate admission requirements.
 Due to the quantitative emphasis of the business program, new students are required to take the business school mathematics placement examination, in addition to the English language placement test.

-AUS students transferring into the program must have a minimum cumulative GPA of 2.50 and permission of the associate dean.
+AUS students transferring into the program must have a minimum cumulative GPA of 2.00 and the permission of the associate dean.
 Further conditions could apply.
 For information, please check with the head of the department housing the major.